Thirty minutes from Miami sits the Bahamas. 700 little islands, on the same timezone as New York.

 Being a small island nation, banks here have a long history of dealing with international businesses and offshore finance.
 They know how to spot bull and they can competently vet foreign entities, unlike many banks around the world.

-In fact, one of the only things that scare banks in the Bahamas tends to be Americans.
+In fact, one of the only things that scare banks in The Bahamas tends to be Americans.

-The major benefit that the Bahamas offers is that certain banks here accept non-residents and foreign companies.
+The major benefit that The Bahamas offers is that certain banks here accept non-residents and foreign companies.
 And you don’t always need a fortune to access them, you just need to know which ones to approach–learn how we can help here.

-Another major benefit is that many accounts in the Bahamas are opened remotely, meaning you don’t have to physically show up at the bank in person–again, you just need to know which banks will accept remote applications.
+Another major benefit is that many accounts in The Bahamas are opened remotely, meaning you don’t have to physically show up at the bank in person–again, you just need to know which banks will accept remote applications.

 It’s hard to find well-capitalized banks with decent online banking that allows remotely opening these days.
-Especially for foreigners and foreign companies, but certain banks in the Bahamas fit the criteria.
+Especially for foreigners and foreign companies, but certain banks in The Bahamas fit the criteria.

 Remember: Additional documentation is required for remote opening.
 It can get overwhelming and expensive if you don’t know what you’re doing.
 If everything isn’t filled out perfectly or you’re missing key information, you risk being rejected.
 And if you’ve paid to acquire, authenticate, and courier documents to the bank, that can mean hundreds in lost expenses).